orbific/java-infrastructure/README.md

 This project is currently being built against Ubuntu 14.04 using Java 1.8.0_72.
 It uses gradle v2.11 via the gradle wrapper.

+## Jenkins

+The project uses a Jenkins instance for continuous integration.
+The configuration for this is stored within git.
+When setting up Jenkins, the latest version of the server can be downloaded from http://mirrors.jenkins-ci.org/war/latest/jenkins.war.
+You will need to set a JENKINS_HOME directory to specify the directory where Jenkins stores its configurations and data.